 No. The rebates are all processed in one batch and it's not possible to separate one out before this process occurs.

 20. Do I declare the income in my tax return?

 No. The rebate is being made from TECT’s capital and therefore is not taxable to you.
 It should not be included in your tax return.

 21. Do I have to declare the rebate as income for my local council rates rebate?

 22. I've lost my tax certficate

 Rebates paid since November 2010 are a distribution of TECT's capital and therefore is not taxable to you.
 You do not need to declare this income and it should not be included in your tax return.

 TECT can provide information about previous years' rebates to beneficiaries, however a search fee may apply.
 Please contact our office (07) 578 5094.

 23. I have a rebate cheque from 2018 or earlier, how can I get this paid out?

-If there are multiple names on your Trustpower account, but you would like it paid into an individual's bank account, we will need authorization from the other account holder/s that they are happy for the rebate to be paid to the individual.
-This can be done by sending a copy scan of the other account holder/s driver license or passport, including the other account holder/s signature.
+If there are multiple names on your power account, but you would like it paid into an individual's bank account, we will need authorization from the other account holder/s that they are happy for the rebate to be paid to the individual.
+This can be done by sending a copy scan of the other account holder/s driver license or passport, and their signature.